Squarespace pricing 2025: how much will it cost to build a website?

 Squarespace offers top-of-the-range features and the creative freedom to create a really slick and professional site for your business – and its plans are great value for money, so you’re not getting ripped off.

-If you run a small online store, I recommend starting on the Business plan for £17 per month.
-Its ecommerce features are limited compared to the two Commerce plans, but it’s a great way to get a feel for the platform, and you can always upgrade later as your business grows.
+If you run a small online store, I recommend starting on the Core plan for £17 per month as it’s a great way to get a feel for the platform, and you can always upgrade later as your business grows.

 Startups.co.uk is reader-supported.
 If you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Startups.co.uk to provide free reviews for our readers.
 It has no additional cost to you, and never affects the editorial independence of our reviews.